Chinese scientist who published COVID-19 virus sequence allowed back in his lab after sit-in protest

 Sequencing a virus is key to the development of test kits, disease control measures and vaccinations.
 The virus eventually spread to every corner of the world, triggering a pandemic that disrupted lives and commerce, prompted widespread lockdowns and killed millions of people.

 Zhang was awarded prizes overseas in recognition for his work.
-But Chinese health officials removed Zhang from a post at the Chinese Center for Disease Control and Prevention and barred him from collaborating with some of his former partners, hindering his research.
+But health officials removed him from a post at the Chinese Center for Disease Control and Prevention and barred him from collaborating with some of his former partners, hindering his research.

 Still, Zhang retains support from some in the government.
 Though some of Zhang’s online posts were deleted, his sit-in protest was reported widely in China’s state-controlled media, indicating divisions within the Chinese government on how to deal with Zhang and his team.